axented/ngx-icons/README.md

     "../node_modules/weather-icons/css/weather-icons-wind.css"
 ],
 ```
-Note that `weather-icons-wind.css` is only needed for wind direction icons.
+Note that if you do not require the wind direction icons you can drop `weather-icons-wind.css`.

 # Usage and Options
 To use the component use selector: `<wi></wi>`.